morinlab/lymphopedia/papers/pasqualucciHypermutationMultipleProtooncogenes2001.md

 New Tier 1, DLBCL Tier 1, 2
 This study, New Tier 2, 2
 New Tier 2, DLBCL Tier 2, 2
+This study, New Tier 3, 0
+New Tier 3, DLBCL Tier 3, 0
-All other DLBCL studies, DLBCL Tier 1, 126
+All other DLBCL studies, DLBCL Tier 1, 123
-All other DLBCL studies, DLBCL Tier 2, 196
+All other DLBCL studies, DLBCL Tier 2, 208
+All other DLBCL studies, DLBCL Tier 3, 387
 ```

 ## Novel genes reported in this study